Orca Welfare and Safety Act: Response

-In 2014 with the introduction of AB 2140 SeaWorld responded by releasing plans of a new expansion to the Orca enclosure in San Diego called "Blue World".
-This was a $100 million expansion that would give the guests a more natural Orca experience.
-In 2015 the California Coastal Commission approved SeaWorld's coastal development permit Application 6-15-0424, but they added a ban on breeding and the import and export of the Orcas.
+In 2014 with the introduction of AB 2140 SeaWorld responded by releasing plans of a new expansion to the orca enclosure in San Diego called "Blue World".
+This was a $100 million expansion that would give the guests a more natural orca experience.
+In 2015 the California Coastal Commission approved SeaWorld's coastal development permit Application 6-15-0424, but they added a ban on breeding and the import and export of the orcas.
 SeaWorld did not agree with the decision and sued the California Coastal Commission claiming they did not have the authority to ban orca breeding in captivity.
 In April 2016 after the bill passed the California Assembly, SeaWorld withdrew their expansion plans of "Blue World" and released a statement saying they would use the $100 million for other exhibits and attractions in the park.

-SeaWorld San Diego then announced that they would end the theatrical Orca shows, which the last show was in January 2017, and would transition to a new "Orca Encounter Exhibit".
+SeaWorld San Diego then announced that they would end the theatrical orca shows, which the last show was in January 2017, and would transition to a new "Orca Encounter Exhibit".
 The company claims it will make the encounter more realistic to their natural setting and will aim towards research, education, care, and respect for the Orcas.

+Some former SeaWorld trainers and animal rights advocates have continued to call on SeaWorld to retire captive orcas to the wild or seaside sanctuaries, arguing that the conditions of captivity are inherently cruel.